The program follows this academic and co-operative education schedule. Courses are outlined below by semester.

 Potential Learning Method(s): Lecture/Lab, Online, Prior Learning

-You will apply Canadian codes and standards to the design of basic steel structures.
-You will learn how to calculate loads using limit states design principles.
-You will also learn how to design steel beams and columns, detail basic steel connections.
+You will study Canadian codes and standards in the design of basic steel structures.
+You will calculate loads using limit states principles in the design of steel members.
+You will also design steel beams and columns, and detail basic steel connections.

 Credit Units: 3